-The respondent, a 45 year old Moroccan man, was apprehended with a 34 year old Algerian man after walking 3 days through Greece.
+The respondent, a 45 year old Moroccan man, was apprehended with a 34 year old Algerian man after walking for 3 days through Greece.
 The apprehension took place just before Xanthi in a small village in the early morning.
 Two officers caught the respondent and his friend, before calling two other officers to come.
-The first two officers wore green military uniforms and the other two were wearing civilian clothes.
-Two cars were involved in the apprehension – the first one was big and had ‘police’ written on the side of the car and the second car was a big civil van.
+The first two officers were wearing green – described as “military” – uniforms and the other two were wearing civilian clothes.
+Two vehicles were involved in the apprehension – the first one was a big car and had ‘police’ written on the side and the second one was a big civil van.

 The officers were identified as only speaking Greek and English.
-They took everything the respondent and his friend had – phone, money and the rest of their belongings.
-“My friend had 120 euro they took the 100 euro and turned him back the other 20” explained the respondent.
-“They did beat us hard”, “with a metal stick”.
+They reportedly took nearly everything the respondent and his friend had on them – phone, money and the rest of their belongings.
+“My friend had 120 euros.
+They took the 100 euros and gave him back the other 20” explained the respondent.
+According to him, they were also victims of physical violence: “They did beat us hard”, “with a metal stick”.

 The respondent explained that they were detained for “days” in the detention centre.
-Definitely more than two.
-The centre was surrounded by a fence and in the middle there was a yard.
-This is where they were forced to undress and then sorted into a cell.
+He described the centre as surrounded by a fence and with a yard in the middle of it.
+This is where they were reportedly forced to undress and then sorted into a cell.

 Inside the respondent’s cell, there were already 20 people when he was brought there and then another 20 were brought to the same cell, totaling approximately over 40.
-There were three women in the cell with their children, with the youngest child being about 2 years old.
+There were three women in the cell with their children, the youngest child being about 2 years old.
 Nationalities included Syrian, Afghan, Sudanese, Algerian, Moroccan and Kurdish.
-The oldest was about 53 years.
+The oldest person was about 53 years old.

-All of the detainees had had their money stolen from them, and they were denied food and water.
-They were also refused medical help, even though one of the detainees was injured and in need of medical attention.
+All of the detainees had allegedly had their money stolen from them, and they were repeatedly denied food and water during detention.
+They were also denied medical help, even though, according to the respondent, one of the detainees was injured and in need of medical attention.

-Then, they were taken to the river.
-They were put into the back of a big truck.
+After that time, they were put into the back of a big truck and driven to river Evros.
 There were 50 people in the back of the truck the respondent was in.
-It took an hour until they arrived at the river, and were met by 6 more officers dressed in green camouflage military uniforms who only spoke Greek and English.
+It took an hour until they arrived at the river.
+There, they were met by 6 more officers dressed in green camouflage – described as “military” – uniforms who only spoke Greek and English.

 The first city they got to after crossing the river was Meriç.
 It took them 2 hours of walking.
-The pushback thus must have occurred just outside of Lavara.
+The pushback is thus likely to have occurred just outside of Lavara.